Modern Slavery & Human Trafficking Statement 2019

 6. Due Diligence processes in relation to Slavery and Human Trafficking

-- 6.5 All suppliers to the Group will be asked to confirm that they are compliant with the Modern Slavery Act 2015.
+6.4 All suppliers to the Group will be asked to confirm that they are compliant with the Modern Slavery Act 2015 on a bi-annual basis.
 Imported goods from sources from outside the UK and EU are potentially more at risk for slavery/human trafficking issues.
 The level of management control required for these sources will be continually monitored.

-- 6.7 The Group Procurement Manager will ensure that all new suppliers are compliant with the requirements in the Act and will further develop audits for those suppliers with a higher risk of slavery or human trafficking.
+6.6 The Group Procurement Manager will ensure that all formal tenders are compliant with the requirements in the Act and will further develop audits for those suppliers with a higher risk of slavery or human trafficking.

 7. Parts of the business and supply chains where there is a risk of modern slavery taking place and how those risks have been assessed and are being managed